Before your new puppy or dog arrives, there are a few things you need to get ready to make sure they’re comfortable and happy in their new home.

 Arriving at their new home is going to be a big change for your dog.
 So one of the kindest things you can do is to give them a bowl of the same food that they’re used to.
 It’ll make your dog feel welcome and secure.

-At Pedigree, 40 years of nutritional research have gone into ensuring our food contains exactly the right mix of protein, carbohydrates, fats and fibre for each stage of your dog’s life.
+At Pedigree, over 50 years of nutritional research have gone into ensuring our food contains exactly the right mix of protein, carbohydrates, vitamins and minerals, fats and fibre for each stage of your dog’s life.

 A collar and lead

 Collars and leads come in a variety of materials.
-Nylon or soft leather adjustable collars are recommended, as they’ll grow with your puppy.
-Adjust the buckle so that you can comfortably put a couple of fingers between the collar and your puppy’s neck.
+Nylon or soft leather adjustable collars are recommended, as they’ll grow with your puppy or dog.
+Adjust the buckle so that you can comfortably put a couple of fingers between the collar and your puppy or dog’s neck.
 Check the fit regularly; you’ll be amazed at how fast they grow.

 Ask neighbouring dog owners to recommend a vet, or use our vet finder tool to locate a local surgery.
 As soon as your dog’s used to you and their new home, take them for a visit.
-Besides a general check-up, you’ll need to talk about worming, vaccinations and microchipping.
+Besides a general check-up, you’ll need to talk about worming, vaccinations, microchipping and neutering.

-Take some snacks along and make a big fuss of your dog.
-With the right vet and a positive attitude, a trip to the vet’s could be fun for your dog, rather than scary.
+Take some treats along and make a big fuss of your dog.
+With the right vet practice and a positive attitude, a trip to the vet’s could be fun for your dog, rather than scary.

 You should also have a chat with your vet about treatment costs and pet insurance.
 Think about what level of cover you need, compare quotes and ask insurers about their claims process before you sign up to a plan.